 You’ve probably heard the phrase “you get what you pay for.”
-The same holds true in the website design industry.
+This is very true in creative services and the web design industry.
 While price should certainly be a factor in your decision, it shouldn’t be the only factor.
 It is important that you balance cost with the services and expertise you get in return.

 You can get a website completed for $500, $2,000 or $20,000.
 However, rarely is the cheapest option the smartest one.
 It can often be a gamble—the designer may not have enough business experience, talent, design processes or client relations experience.

-All of this can result in frustration, lost time and opportunity, ineffective design and in the end cost you even more.
+All of this can result in frustration, lost time and opportunity.
+Ineffective design in the end can cost you even more.